typedb/typedb/docs/pages/documentation/11-examples/modern.md

 insert knows sub relation, relates knower, relates known-about, has weight;
 ```

-Note that the  `knows` relation also has an attribute, in the form of a attribute called `weight` (though it's not clear from the TinkerPop example what this represents).
+Note that the  `knows` relation also has an attribute, in the form of an attribute called `weight` (though it's not clear from the TinkerPop example what this represents).

 We can set up a similar relationship between software and the people that created it: